flozenstein/rpi-pico2-simpanel/README.md

 The reason for needing a fine tip and good temperature control:
 ![rpi pico wired to many buttons](https://raw.githubusercontent.com/flozenstein/rpi-pico2-simpanel/refs/heads/main/lots_of_buttons.png)

 This is my first iteration of the completed button box with 3 toggles and six momentary buttons.
 Each row of buttons shares a ground, and each of the toggles uses its own ground.
 Everything else is connecting the GPIO pin side of every button and switch... then coding for how you wired it up.
+The soldering is ugly, I admit... but it works.

 **Programming, or "What's that about a snake?"**